Predicting Customer Churn using Machine Learning and AI

 You will see over time that the AUC will gradually improve until it hits a ceiling and stops going up, even when you add more features.
 Hopefully you will have achieved an AUC of somewhere around 70% or 80%.

-Once you have achieved this, I strongly recommend looking inside the model.
-A Random Forest model will provide “feature importances” which let you see which features have been the most informative.
+Once you have trained and tested your model, I recommend looking inside it.
+A random forest model will provide “feature importances” which let you see which features have been the most informative.
 This will be useful as it may help you understand the mechanisms behind the churn.
 For example, maybe a customer submitted a complaint or raised a ticket with support, and that feature is the #1 predictor of churn.

 I am a big fan of also going back to basics and making a human-readable scoring model which can be used by a human even with pen and paper to quickly score a customer.

-Knowing what you know from the random forest model about the informative features, you can pick the best features, probably engineer them a little (for example, if there is one customer who spent £10,000, you can create a feature for total spend capped at £100), and put them into a Logistic Regression model.
+Knowing what you know from the random forest model about the informative features, you can pick the best features, probably engineer them a little (for example, if there is one customer who spent £10,000, you can create a feature for total spend capped at £100, so that outliers don’t disrupt your model too much), and put them into a Logistic Regression model.

 1.20